MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ### Program plugin

-The **Program** plugin can launch classic Win32 programs and installed UWP applications.
-While UWP apps are automatically discoverable because they're always installed in a system-wide predefined directory, Win32 programs may not always be picked up by the program plugin (although the Windows **Search** plugin may find the program instead, keeping the `.exe` extension).

-This plugin uses shortcut files (`.lnk`, `.url`) to search for programs.
-The following predefined directories are checked for such shortcut files:

-- **Start menu of the current user** – `%APPDATA%\Microsoft\Windows\Start Menu`
-- **Start menu of all users** – `C:\ProgramData\Microsoft\Windows\Start Menu`
-- **Desktop of the current user** – `%USERPROFILE%\Desktop`
-- **Desktop of all users** – `C:\Users\Public\Public Desktop`

-**These search directory paths may vary depending on system language and the drive letter on which the system is installed.*

-Windows software installers will often place a shortcut in one or more of those directories by default, unless opted out of by the user.
-If you prefer to launch programs without shortcuts added during installation, you must manually create a shortcut and place it inside one of those directories.
+The **Program** plugin can launch software applications (such as Win32 or packaged programs).
+The plugin works by scanning common install locations, like the start menu and desktops that you have access to, looking for executable files (.exe) or shortcut files (such as `.lnk` or `.url`).
+On occasion, a program may not be found by the program plugin scan and you may want to manually create a shortcut in the directory containing the program you want to access.

 #### Program parameters